MAMTALAYA: THE MODEL ANGANWADI CENTRES

 - This information would enable farmers to take judicious decisions and reduce cost and improve yields.

 India is one among those major countries that is suffering from undernourishment and deficiency of minerals and vitamins that results in a high rate of child mortality.
-Malnutrition Training Centre (MTC) is a place where we involve and aim to eradicate the prominent issue of malnutrition that has been prevailing in our country since ages.
+Malnutrition Treatment Centre (MTC) is a place where we involve and aim to eradicate the prominent issue of malnutrition that has been prevailing in our country since ages.